The engines cooling system is designed to keep the engine from overheating while in

 and cylinders heads become more lightweight.
 Fortunately to

 test for a blown head gasket is a simple process.
 When this gasket fails

 rough running engine at start up.

-Step 5: Transmission Cooler
+7. Leaking Transmission Cooler

-Automatic transmission vehicles utilize a fluid cooler inside the radiator to
+Most automatic transmission vehicles utilize a fluid cooler inside the radiator to

 help remove heat from the transmission fluid.
 When this cooler fails it will